ibm-cloud-docs/storage-scale/accessing-gui.md

 Scale GUI daemon runs on a separate virtual server instance for each cluster (compute and storage) named as Scale Management node.
 This node can easily be identified with `<resource_prefix>-mgmt-001-<domain_name>`.

-Currently, we only support single Scale Management node per cluster.
+Currently, single Scale Management node per cluster is only supported.
 {: note}

 ## Setting up the access
 {: #setting-up-access}

-This automation always uses the same IP address, so there might be issues in the `~/.ssh/known_hosts` file.
+This automation always uses the same IP address, so there can be issues in the `~/.ssh/known_hosts` file.
 If you encounter problems with this file, then remove the unwanted entries from that file and make sure to get a clean SSH, otherwise the GUI access does not work.
 {: note}

 ### Accessing the storage GUI